 We added stickers showing great artists and their heroes in Telegram.
-Now these cutes will always be at your fingertips :-)
+Now these cute pictures will always be at your fingertips :-)

-Arthive stickers are available both in Telegram mobile and desktop versions.
-You can exchange them in private messages, chats, and groups as well as send to channels that you administer.
+Arthive stickers are available in both the mobile and desktop versions of Telegram.
+You can exchange them in private messages, chats, and groups, and you can also send them to channels that you administer.

 Just download our Artists by Arthive.com by clicking on this link: https://t.me/addstickers/Arthive.
 While planning to post or answer a message, click on the smiley face in a text input field and choose any sticker you like.